rezendi/ykarma/README.md

 really transferable, and because money has to leave the system <i>somehow</i>
 or we'll have runaway inflation.

-However a possible experimental notion is for a small fraction, e.g. one-tenth of the karma spent, to be retained by the vendor, because there is such a thing as proxy reputation.
+However one possible experimental notion is for e.g. 10% of the spent karma to be retained by the vendor, because there is such a thing as proxy reputation.
 This may be at the buyer's discretion, independent of the transaction completing successfully -- i.e. you can always buy the reward, whether or not you want to transfer some of the spent karma to the vendor.
+(Yes, this is yet another significant divergence from traditional money.)

 Furthermore, we track and display the total number of rewards a vendor has ever sold, and the total karma they have received, as another form of reputation.